Nanotechnology-Inspired Information Processing Systems of the Future

-This 1.5‐day workshop will bring together a broad community of leading researchers from the areas of computing, neuroscience, systems, architecture, integrated circuits, and nanoscience, to think broadly and deeply about ideas for designing information processing platforms of the future on beyond CMOS nanoscale process technologies that approach the energy efficiency and the decision‐making capacity of the human brain.
+This 1.5‐day workshop brought together a broad community of leading researchers from the areas of computing, neuroscience, systems, architecture, integrated circuits, and nanoscience, to think broadly and deeply about ideas for designing information processing platforms of the future on beyond CMOS nanoscale process technologies that approach the energy efficiency and the decision‐making capacity of the human brain.

 August 31, 2016 (Wednesday)